git-pull/tao-of-tmux/manuscript/01-thinking-tmux.md

 Q> ### Does tmux persist sessions after restarts?
 Q>
 Q> Unfortunately not.
-A restart will kill the tmux server.
+A restart will kill the tmux server and any processes Q> running within it.
 Q>
 Q> Thankfully, the modern server can stay online for a long time.
 Even for Q> consumer laptops and PC's with a day or two uptime, having tmux persist